amorrissette/imaging_project_matlab/README.md

 _voltage imaging files_ - after preprocessing, imaging files are converted to voltage images using a ratiometric equalization described in Carrandini et al. 2015

-_raw behavioral traces and trial results_ - output from custom labview program is saved in .txt files for each session (-.txt and -tr.txt)
+_raw behavioral traces and trial results_ - output from custom labview program is saved in .txt files for each session

 _behavioral video files_ - data from 2 high-speed cameras acquire pupil and whisker/licking data for each session